nesaorg/Equivariant-Encryption-for-AI/README.md

 ## Attacks on EE Security

-We have tested EE with various baseline attack vectors, which can be found here: https://github.com/nesaorg/nesa/blob/main/Attack_Paper.pdf
+We have tested Equivariant Encryption with various baseline attack vectors, which can be found here: https://github.com/nesaorg/nesa/blob/main/Attack_Paper.pdf

 ### LLM-as-a-Judge Attack